 Anybody who loves dogs understands how much a dog’s company can brighten one’s day.
 Becoming a therapy dog trainer turns you and your dog into a team whose primary goal is to uplift and cheer up the community.

 Therapy dogs not only offer emotional support to the people they visit, but they also have numerous health benefits.
-Human interactions with therapy dogs have been demonstrated to lower blood pressure, reduce anxiety, and raise endorphin levels, according to the American Kennel Club.
+According to the American Kennel Club, human interactions with therapy dogs have been demonstrated to lower blood pressure, reduce anxiety, and raise endorphin levels.

-Furthermore, research indicates that the benefits of therapy dogs outweigh those of other pets in terms of endorphin and oxytocin levels!
+Furthermore, research indicates that the benefits of therapy dogs outweigh those of other pets regarding endorphin and oxytocin levels!

 How do therapy dogs become certified?

-A therapy dog needs to be a year old or older to become certified.
-Additionally, they need to be recognized and certified by a respectable association like Therapy Dogs International or the Alliance of Therapy Dogs.
+A therapy dog must be a year old or older to become certified.
+Additionally, they must be recognized and approved by a respectable association like Therapy Dogs International or the Alliance of Therapy Dogs.
 Their immunizations also need to be current.

-A dog may also need to complete the Canine Good Citizen (CGC) test, a two-part program designed to improve your connection with your dog, to be accepted by certain organizations.
+To be accepted by specific organizations, a dog may also need to complete the Canine Good Citizen (CGC) test, a two-part program designed to improve your connection with your dog.

-Your dog might also need to meet certain requirements for their collar and leash to pass the certification exam for therapy dogs.
-If your dog exhibits excessive shyness or barks/jumps, the tester might suggest further training.
+Your dog might also need to meet specific requirements for their collar and leash to pass the certification exam for therapy dogs.
+The tester might suggest further training if your dog exhibits excessive shyness or barks/jumps.

-From an early age, a therapy dog needs to be properly socialized.
-As socialization is an essential component of therapy training, you should begin socializing your dog as soon as feasible.
+From an early age, a therapy dog needs to be correctly socialized.
+As socialization is essential to therapy training, you should begin socializing your dog as soon as possible.
 This entails regularly introducing your dog to new people and environments while maintaining a calm and polite demeanor, particularly between the ages of 3 and 16 weeks.

 Take care not to overburden your dog with attention.
-It is best to concentrate on building a solid, positive bond with your dog.
-A good therapy dog should be kind, kind, patient, and self-assured.
+Concentrating on building a solid, positive bond with your dog is best.
+A good therapy dog should be kind, patient, and self-assured.
 They ought to have pleasure in interacting with their owner and other individuals.

 What to do after therapy dog certification?

-To assist your pet feel at ease, you might choose to offer a few house visits to people you know before starting formal visits.
-In this approach, you may introduce your pet to a wide range of individuals and circumstances and learn how your pet might assist those who require therapeutic support.
+To help your pet feel at ease, you can offer a few house visits to people you know before starting formal visits.
+In this approach, you may introduce your pet to various individuals and circumstances and learn how your pet might assist those who require therapeutic support.

 You can start seeing patients with participating organizations as soon as your pet passes the handling exam and gets the all-clear from your certifying organization.
 Your certifying organization will usually oversee the initial visits.
 After that, you’ll be allowed to go on your visits.

 The AKC certification process for therapy dogs involves 50 visits.
-Make sure you maintain thorough records of every visit, including staff signatures from all visited institutions, for certification purposes.
-You can utilize this useful form from the AKC.
+Ensure you maintain thorough records of every visit, including staff signatures from all visited institutions, for certification purposes.
+You can utilize this helpful form from the AKC.

-A range of classes may be provided by your certifying organization to assist your pet in learning therapeutic skills, and frequent treatment sessions will enable your dog to put these skills into practice.
+Your certifying organization may provide a range of classes to assist your pet in learning therapeutic skills, and frequent treatment sessions will enable your dog to put these skills into practice.

-Many times, all a patient needs is a pet to sit quietly next to them and offer genuine assistance.
-To provide your pet with a wider variety of experiences and better prepare them than fifty visits to the same place or with the same patients, you should look for a variety of scenarios.
+Often, a patient needs a pet to sit quietly beside them and offer genuine assistance.
+It would help if you looked for various scenarios to provide your pet with a wider variety of experiences and better prepare them than fifty visits to the same place or with the same patients.

 Your pet will probably be accepted into more settings and might even be asked to visit with other therapy dog teams in the area if they have the AKC Therapy Dog Title.
 If you would like to pursue other titles, you can keep track of visits to obtain Advanced (100 visits), Excellent (200 visits), or Distinguished (400 visits).

-These, however, are completely voluntary and shouldn’t have an impact on your pet’s ability to get therapy.
+These, however, are entirely voluntary and shouldn’t impact your pet’s ability to get therapy.

 What is the perfect age to start therapy dog training?

 Other than being at least a year old, there are no restrictions on age or breed.
-So, your puppy has a decent possibility of becoming a therapy dog as long as they are older than a year, regardless of breed.
+So, your puppy can become a therapy dog if it is older than a year, regardless of breed.

-When they are young, training will not only guarantee good behavior but also make them more at ease with people and other dogs.
-In this manner, you can ensure that your dog remains robust and healthy by getting any issues corrected.
+Training guarantees good behavior and makes them more at ease with people and other dogs when young.
+In this manner, you can ensure that your dog remains robust and healthy by correcting any issues.
 They’ll also need to have the most recent vaccines.

 Therapy Dog Training Tips